learn-co-students/quote-maker-react-lab-nyc-web-120919/README.md

 ]
 ```

-We will also need to extend out the Quotes Reducer to handle removing quotes,
+We will need to extend out the Quotes Reducer to handle removing quotes,
 upvoting quotes, and downvoting quotes as well.
-Check out the test specs for how
+Check out the test specs for
-to build these.
+how to build these.

+HINT: In order to handle upvoting and downvoting quotes, you will need to update
+the quote object in state.
+Think about how this would be done.
+When a user
+clicks the "Upvote" or "Downvote" button, you will dispatch the appropriate
+action to the reducer.
+Inside the reducer, instead of filtering as we would for
+a delete action, you might consider mapping — i.e., all quotes will be returned,
+but if a quote's id matches the id passed as the action's payload, the quote
+will be returned with an updated vote count.

 ### Quotes Actions

-Build out several actions as specified in the tests that build Action Creators
+Create Action Creators as specified in the tests for adding, removing, upvoting
-for add, removing, upvoting and downvoting quotes.
+and downvoting quotes.

 ### QuoteForm Component

-Our Quote form will have a textarea for a quotes content and an input for a
+`QuoteForm` is already set up with a textarea for a quote's content and an input
-quotes author.
-We will be using component state for updating the inputs so make
+for its author.
+We will be using component state to control the inputs so make
-sure to have a state of `{ content: '', author: '' }` in your `QuoteForm`
+sure to have your `QuoteForm`'s component state structured as follows:
+`{ content: '', author: '' }`.
+When the form is submitted, an `addQuote()`
-constructor.
-You will make a dispatch action to Redux using an action you will
-create called `addQuote()` that will take a quote as an argument and start the
-reducer process.
+action will be dispatched to the reducer; `addQuote` should take a quote object
+as an argument.

 ### Quotes Component

-The `Quotes` Component will render a list of individual `QuoteCard` components.
+The `Quotes` container component will render a list of individual `QuoteCard`
-It needs to be connected to the `Redux` state so that it can render the quotes.
+components.
+It needs to be connected to the `Redux` state so that it can render
-Also make sure to attach the remove, upvote, and downvote actions from the
+the quotes.
+Also make sure to attach the remove, upvote, and downvote actions
-Quotes Actions file to pass down as callback props to the `QuoteCard` component.
+from the `actions/quotes.js` file to pass down as callback props to the
+`QuoteCard` component.

 ### QuoteCard Component